 Stock Appreciation Rights.
 The Compensation Committee is authorized to award SARs under the 2011 Equity Plan.
 SARs will be subject to the terms and conditions established by the Compensation Committee.
 A SAR is a contractual right that allows a participant to receive, either in the form of cash, shares or any combination of cash and shares, the appreciation, if any, in the value of a share over a certain period of time.
 An option granted under the 2011 Equity Plan may include SARs and SARs may also be awarded to a participant independent of the grant of an option and SARs granted in connection with an option shall be subject to terms similar to the option corresponding to such SARs.
 Each SAR granted under the 2011 Equity Plan will be evidenced by an award agreement providing the terms and conditions of the award, including with respect to vesting and expiration.
-A SAR shall vest and become exercisable and shall expire in such manner and on such date or dates determined by the committee and shall expire after such period, not to exceed ten years, as may be determined by the Compensation Committee; provided that a SAR shall be subject to a vesting period of not less than one year; provided, however, that the minimum vesting period specified above will not apply: (1) to SARs granted in payment of or exchange for other earned compensation (including performance-based Awards); (2) upon a change in control and an involuntary termination of service of the participant by the Company (other than for cause); (3) upon termination of service due to death, disability or retirement; (4) to a substitute Award that does not reduce the vesting period of the SAR being replaced; or (5) to one or more SARs and/or options covering an aggregate number of shares of Common Stock not in excess of five percent (5%) of the aggregate number of shares of Common Stock available for Awards under Section 5(b)(i) of the 2011 Equity Plan over the 2011 Equity Plan's term.
 Unless otherwise specified by the Compensation Committee in an award agreement, a SAR award will be subject to the same default vesting and exercisability provisions as described above under "Stock Options."
 Except as otherwise provided by the Compensation Committee (in the case of Substitute Awards or SARs granted in tandem with previously granted options), the strike price per share of our Common Stock for each SAR shall not be less than 100% of the fair market value of such share, determined as of the date of grant.
 A SAR granted independent of an option will have a maximum term of ten years from the date of grant.
 The remaining terms of the SARs shall be established by the Compensation Committee and reflected in the award agreement.